louthy/csharp-monad/README.md

 ## Try monad

 Used for computations which may fail or throw exceptions.
-Failure records information about the cause/location of the failure.
+Failure records information about the cause/location of the failure (in the `Exception` property).
 Failure values bypass the bound function.
 Useful for building computations from sequences of functions that may fail or using exception handling to structure error handling.

-Use `()` or '.Invoke()' at the end of an expression to invoke the bind function.
-You can check if an exception was thrown by testing `IsFaulted` on the `ErrorResult<T>` returned from the invocation (or by using the `Match` methods), the Exception property will hold the thrown exception.
+You can check if an exception was thrown by testing `IsFaulted` on the `ErrorResult<T>` returned from the invocation (or by using the `Match` methods).

 __Example__